gywn9081/POPL_Final_Project/readme.md

 # POPL Final Project

 ## Project Explanation
-This project performs lexing and parsing on Python3 code for specific features, including arithmetic operators, assignment operators, if/elif/else blocks, conditional statements, for/while loops, nested structures, and comments using Python3 and Antlr4.
+This project parses Python3 code for specific features, including arithmetic operators, assignment operators, if/elif/else blocks, conditional statements, for/while loops, nested structures, and comments using Python3 and Antlr4.
+The text file is first put into a python function, which adds <indent> and <dedent> text so that the lexer can tokenize indentation (which is not context-free).
+The new text is then handed off to the Antlr grammar, which then tokenizes and parses the text based on the rules in the Arithmetic.g4 file.

-**Group:** Many Deers; One Headlight
+## **Group:** Many Deers; One Headlight

 ## Authors

-Justin Bowers
+Justin Bowers,
-Henry Bloch
+Henry Bloch,
-Kaden Culbertson
+Kaden Culbertson,
-Andrew Culbertson
+and Andrew Culbertson

 ## Requirements